isolver/ioHub/docs/iohub/quickstart.rst

         myWin.flip()#redraw the buffer

 .. note:: Currently ioHub has support for XInput compatible Gamepads only.
 This includes the
-    Xbox 360 Gamepad for PCs (Wired or wireless) and some models of Logitech Gamepads, such as the Logitech F310 and F710.
-To run this example, you will need one of these Gamepad models, or another gamepad that supports the XInput interface.
+    Xbox 360 Gamepad for PCs (wired or wireless) and some models of Logitech Gamepads, such as the Logitech F310 and F710.
+To run this example, you will need one of these gamepad models, or another gamepad that supports the XInput interface.

     Full XInput Gamepad 1.3 functionality is supported by ioHub, including reading all Gamepad inputs, setting the vibration state for the two vibration mechanisms